 |Server||Average Latency||Average download speed||Average upload speed|

 |Frankfurt||232 ms||11.03 Mbps||13.12 Mbps|

 |Ashburn||285 ms||8.39 Mbps||2.62 Mbps|

-Overall, the speed is good enough for me to get what I need done.
-While I’ve seen some reviews where the speed and latency are quite close to their actual network speeds, that hasn’t been the case here.
-However, that may have happened because I am in India, so I also asked my colleague, Jimmy Westenberg, who lives in Illinois to run speedtests using IP Vanish.
+Overall, the speed is good enough for me to get what I need to be done.
+I’ve seen some reviews where the speed and latency are quite close to their actual network speeds.
+That was unfortunately not my experience.
+However, that may have happened because I am in India, so I also asked my colleague, Jimmy Westenberg, who lives in Illinois to run speed tests using IP Vanish.
 You can see the results below.

 We can now see what those other reviews were talking about.
 There was actually a boost in the speed when connected to the closest server, which is really impressive.
 However, when connected to servers in the UK, Germany, and other countries, the drop in ping and speed are similar to what I experienced, in the 60% to 80% range.
 Once again, connecting to a Singapore server popped up as a different location on SpeedTest, and the high ping and extremely low speed are disappointing.

 - Allows up to 5 concurrent connections on multiple devices— more than a lot of the competition.